emmatz-pattersonvf/notes/README.md

 # 2024-02-21
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones for each task.
 Finally, use project management tools and versions control systems to stay on track and organized throughout the development process.
 Remember to communicate with your team and keep them informed of any changes or updates.
 By following these tips, you can become a more effective and efficient programmer.

+# 2024-02-22
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to stay organised and track your progress.
+Remember to take breaks and keep your code clean and well-documented.
+By following these tips, you will be able to achieve your goals more effectively and enjoy the process of programming.